-10.2 If an event is cancelled, ticket holders will be offered tickets at any rescheduled event (subject to availability) up to the face value of the tickets or, if the ticket holder is unable to attend the rescheduled event or the event is not rescheduled, a refund of the face value of the ticket plus any applicable booking fee paid.
+10.2 If an event is cancelled, ticket holders will be offered tickets at any rescheduled event (subject to availability) up to the face value of the tickets or, if the ticket holder is unable to attend the rescheduled event or the event is not rescheduled, a refund of the face value of the tickets.

 10.3 The promoter reserves the right to alter or vary the programme of an event without being obliged to refund or exchange tickets

 10.4 Refunds for cancelled events (without a rescheduled date) will be processed automatically by Skiddle, you do not need to contact us to request.

 10.5 Refunds for rescheduled events, whereby you cannot attend the rescheduled date, will be offered via an automated email sent from Skiddle.
 You must follow the link within the email to request your refund within 7 days of the cancellation email being sent, or before the rescheduled event takes place (whichever is sooner).
 If you are aware of a rescheduled event, but do not receive an email, please contact us immediately.

 10.6 We cannot accept any refund requests outside of the periods stated above